 Along the way, you will definitely enjoy a photo session (as well as toilet break) at the gorgeous Peter’s Lookout Point, about 40min drive from Lake Tekapo.

-Tasman Glacier Hiking with Mount Cook Ski Planes & Helicopters by Inflite
+Tasman Glacier Hiking with Mount Cook Ski Planes & Helicopters by Mt Cook Glacier Guiding

 This glacier hiking event is guaranteed to be one of South Island road trip highlights.
 You can either opt for the helicopter or skiplane package.
 The experience comes at a premium but the memories will last a lifetime.
 But do be mindful that this activity is subject to the whims of weather at the glacier.
 We were told that by the guide that the bookings for next day activities are unlikely to be conducted as heavy fog was forecasted.

 Our glacier guide conducting a safety briefing on the event ahead.
 Safety is paramount and the tour operator is very strict on that.
 Gears like crampons and thermal wear (even socks) are provided as part of the package.
-In 2017, INFLITE & Mount Cook Ski Planes & Helicopters were awarded Qualmark Gold by Tourism New Zealand.
-A testimony to the operator’s excellent business model.
+The Mt Cook Glacier Guiding partnership with Fox Glacier Guiding brings over 40 years of accumulated knowledge and experience.
+So you know you are in really good hands.

 Our ride for the glacier hike, the Eurocopter (now Airbus Helicopters) Squirrel helicopter, a trusted aircraft with an excellent track record.